Skip to content

 Deploy to default environment (production):

-airbase deploy -y
+airbase container deploy --yes

 Deploy to named environment:

-airbase deploy staging -y
+airbase container deploy --yes staging

-airbase deploy development -y
+airbase container deploy --yes development

-airbase deploy feature-auth -y
+airbase container deploy --yes feature-auth

 Deploy with custom settings: